Ricky-1208/Credit-Fraud/README.md

 Follow the outline:

-1. Read data  Convert class to factor See variables detail
+1. Convert the class to categorical type
-2. Missing value  Correlation plot
+2. Check the missing value
+3. Plot variable correlation
-3. Split train and test
+4. Split train and test
-4. Do 5-folds-CV on the train set
+5. Do 5-folds-CV on the train set
-5. Train the Random forest on the train set
+6. Train the Random forest on the train set
-6. Evaluate it on the test set and work out AUC/ROC curve.
+7. Evaluate it on the test set and work out AUC/ROC curve.

 ## Things don't consider
 This is a well-defined dataset, which doesn't have the missing value.
 Meanwhile, I don't deal with the imbalanced data, which may cause some issues.